devdiogenes/Never-again-forget-your-passwords/README.md

 # Never-again-forget-your-passwords
-Save you passwords in this python app and never again forget them.
+Save you passwords with this python app and never again forget them.
 This app uses a cryptography lib, that will assure that your passwords will be saved by a security way.